Navigating the debt collection software tipping point

 If the recovery rates are mismatched, that can change the equation so that even a higher contingency fee will net your business a larger total recovery.

 If you are already servicing some or all of your overdue accounts in-house, it may be worth placing some earlier stage accounts with a debt collection agency as a trial.
-That way you can get an apples-to-apples comparison of recovery rates and better evaluate where you can optimize your recoveries.
+That way you can get an apples-to-apples comparison of recovery rates and better evaluate where you can optimise your recoveries.

 Beyond the hard numbers of operating expenses, contingency fees, and recovery rates, it’s also worth considering the less tangible elements of the collections process.
 As a business, you have finite resources.
-Think about the team you have tasked with running collections.
+Think about the team running collections.
 From engineers and developers to finance, compliance, customer support, even copywriters and designers.
 Is servicing overdue accounts the best use of their time?
 Is maintaining debt collection software worth the effort?
 Is there something else they could be focused on to grow the business or enhance customer value?
 Or is having at least one foot in the collections process worth it to maintain the customer experience?

 There’s no one answer here.
 The circumstances vary by industry and by business.
 But unless collections are a core, vital part of your business, it may be worth evaluating the benefits of bringing in a debt collection partner earlier in the lifecycle of your overdue accounts.

-The rise of digital debt collection
+The rise of digital-first debt collection

-In the recent past, placing overdue accounts with third party agencies might have conjured thoughts of throwing your customers to the proverbial wolves.
+In the recent past, placing overdue accounts with third-party agencies might have conjured thoughts of throwing your customers to the proverbial wolves.
 Indeed, protecting valuable customer relationships is a factor many businesses take into account when deciding to service early stage accounts in-house.

 But debt collection is changing.
 The traditional modes of outreach – phone calls and physically mailed notices – are an increasingly inconvenient and ineffective way to reach consumers.
 Reliance on these “old school” methods has wreaked havoc on polling over the last decade, and the same is true for debt collectors.
 According to the Pew Research Center, only 19% of US adults answer phone calls from unknown numbers.

-On top of shifting consumer behavior, new regulations such as Reg F in the United States are putting increased restrictions on how, when, and how often customers can be contacted about their overdue accounts.
+On top of shifting consumer behaviour, new regulations such as Reg F in the United States are putting increased restrictions on how, when, and how often customers can be contacted about their overdue accounts.

 All of this is creating an environment in which debt collection is shifting and, increasingly, going digital.